 Visa information (where applicable)

 Relevant legal documents (where applicable)

+All enrolments will require the completion of the Dept of Education ‘Confidential Student Information Enrolment Form’, with details entered immediately on CASES21.

 Eppalock Primary School is an inclusive school and it will provide programs for all enrolees.
 The learning program will cater for students who have special learning needs.